RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/ex2b_ChangeDetectionInVideos.md

 It is possible to use a mobile phone as a remote camera by following the instructions in [Using a mobile phone](#using-a-mobile-phone-camera).

-\subsubsection*{Exercise \theexno}
-\addtocounter{exno}{1}
+### Exercise 1

-Run the program \texttt{Ex2b-ChangeDetectionInVideosExercise.py} and see if shows the expected results?
+Run the program from the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex2b-ChangeDetectionInVideos/data/) and see if shows the expected results?
 Try to move your hands in front of the camera and try to move the camera and see the effects on the difference image.

-\subsubsection*{Exercise \theexno}
-\addtocounter{exno}{1}
+### Exercise 2

-Identify the steps above in the program.
+Identify the important steps above in the program.
 What function is used to convert a color image to a gray-scale image?

-\section*{Change detection by background subtraction}
+# Change detection by background subtraction

-The goal of this exercise, is to modify the program in:\\
-\texttt{Ex2b-ChangeDetectionInVideosExercise.py}
-, so it will be able to raise an alarm if significant changes are detected in a video stream.
+The goal of this exercise, is to modify the program in the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex2b-ChangeDetectionInVideos/data/), so it will be able to raise an alarm if significant changes are detected in a video stream.

 The overall structure of the program should be: